 Transactions in foreign currencies other than the dollar are translated to the respective functional currency of the related entities of the Company, at the exchange rate in effect at the transaction date.
 Monetary assets and liabilities in foreign currencies other than the dollar at the balance sheet date are translated into the functional currency using the applicable exchange rate on that date.
-The foreign currency gain or loss on monetary items is the difference between the net cost in the functional currency translated using the exchange rate at year-end.
+The foreign currency gain or loss on monetary items is the difference between the net cost in the functional currency at the beginning of the year, adjusted by the payments during the year, and the net cost in foreign currency translated using the exchange rate at year-end.
 Non-monetary assets and liabilities in currencies other than the dollar stated at fair value are retranslated to the functional currency using the exchange rate as of the date of determining fair value.
 Foreign exchange gains or losses resulting from retranslation are recorded in the consolidated statements of income (see note 5).